Luminis-Arnhem/jmeter-websocket-samplers/README.md

 Make sure you're running JMeter with Java 8.
 Loading the plugin will fail silently if running with Java 7 (or older).

+From version 1.0 onwards, the plugin requires JMeter 3.1 or later.
+Older versions work with JMeter 3.0 too.

 ## You can help!
 Spread the word!

 If you like this plugin, if you find it useful, you can help others that might have similar problems or challenges as you had, by spreading the word.
 Talk, tweet, blog about it; answer questions about how to load-test WebSocket on forums, stackoverflow etc. and let people know this plugin exists.
 If you think the plugin needs improvement, let the author know (see "feedback" below).